 In an age where public and private lives are no longer separate.
 We are finding that many public figures have private lives that are in disparity with the public persona’s they have built.
-It is incumbent on us as believers for our private lives to hold parity with our public lives.

 Continue to listen or read this article below.